 Our study has several limitations.
 First, this is a descriptive study that reports only the epidemiological data from a single country's delegation's injury/ illness surveillance system during the most recent four Games periods.
 Therefore, we are unable to determine whether the incidence of injury and illness among paediatric athletes differs based on the characteristics of various National Olympic and Paralympic Committees, such as geographical region or delegation size.
 Future research using other designs and analyses is needed to explore the potential causal relationships between variables of interest and injury.
 Additionally, by limiting to the most recent four Games periods, we are not able to examine trends over time in the experiences of paediatric Olympic and Paralympic athletes.
 Future research should include athletes from a variety of delegations and over a longer duration to better understand the burden of injury and illness within paediatric Olympic and Paralympic athletes, and how paediatric injury and illness may manifest during the transition to adult athletic careers.
-For our comparison of injury and illness rates between paediatric and non-paediatric athletes, we did not match participants based on demographics such as sport or sex, which may be confounders when examining potential differences in injury or illness rates between these populations.
-Since we did not track exposures at the event-type level and rather used athlete-days as our measure of exposure, we were not able to compare injury/illness incidence between practices and competitions.
-Therefore, the fact that injuries most commonly occurred during practices may reflect a greater number of practice sessions compared with competitions during a Games period, rather than truly increased risk during practices as compared with competitions.
-Additionally, due to limitations in the EMR system used for surveillance during the Games periods in this study, we were unable to determine time loss from sport, so we are not able to describe injury burden among paediatric Team USA athletes.
-Finally, while we included a quality control process within our data collection procedures, the data presented in this paper is ultimately dependent on accurate and complete documentation by the medical providers delivering care as well as accurate reporting by the Team USA athletes competing during the four Games periods.
+For our comparison of injury and illness rates between paediatric and non-paediatric athletes, we did not match participants based on demographics such as sport or sex, which may be confounders when examining potential di in injury or illness rates between these pop Since we did not track exposures at the e level and rather used athlete-days as our me exposure, we were not able to compare injuincidence between practices and competition fore, the fact that injuries most commonly during practices may reflect a greater numbe tice sessions compared with competitions Games period, rather than truly increased ri practices as compared with competitions.
+Add due to limitations in the EMR system used fo lance during the Games periods in this study unable to determine time loss from sport, s not able to describe injury burden among p Team USA athletes.
+Finally, while we included control process within our data collection pro the data presented in this paper is ultimate dent on accurate and complete documentation medical providers delivering care as well as reporting by the Team USA athletes competin the four Games periods.